datatrooper/intro/README.md

-# intro
+# Intro

-starwars intro for datatrooper presentation
+StarWars intro for the datatrooper presentation